ryoppippi/Josephus-circle-iOS-app/README.md

 Sample app for solving famous problem by swift2

 Josephus circle is one of the most famous computer science problem.
-I solved this problem during my programming class at my univ.
+I solved this problem in my programming class at my university.
 And I really love this problem so I made this app.
 It is my first time to code in swift2, and I realize how nice the swift language is!
 This project taught me how to develop iOS apps and the basic of swift2.

 ##  Some infomation